The Refreshments (American band): Background

-The second Refreshments album, 1997's The Bottle and Fresh Horses, spent one week on the chart.
+The second Refreshments album, 1997's The Bottle & Fresh Horses, spent one week on the chart.
 The band lost its deal with Mercury around the time Blush's drug problem peaked.
 In 1998, the band could no longer tolerate his substance use, and Blush was removed from the band.
-Blush pawned his publishing rights for both “King of the Hill” and the Refreshments catalog for $2,500.
+Blush pawned his publishing rights for both "King of the Hill" and the Refreshments catalog for $2,500.

-Roger Clyne and P.H.
-Naffah decided to rename the band and to continue touring and making music; the band still plays today as Roger Clyne and the Peacemakers.
+Roger Clyne had toyed around with what he called a spaghetti western rave up and when Manager, Michael Lustig, told him to turn something in for a Mike Judge cartoon in the works, he offered up what he would name "Yahoos and Triangles."
+For the recording of it, the band was on tour and told the crowd during a show they were going to play something for them and to cheer at the end of it for the recording...unknown to Clyne, the sound engineer included his prodding of the audience in the recording and gave the band the piece from the soundboard to turn in...a week later Clyne received a call with his manager and others on the line.
+They started in on Clyne for prodding the audience and "how dare you try and trick us with fake crowd cheers", silence ensued for a full minute with Clyne thinking he blew it, until the two others on the line followed the chastising with, "Just kiddin' man, we love it!"

-The group was known for its "Southwestern Sound," similar to other bands hailing from Arizona such as The Sidewinders, Gin Blossoms, The Meat Puppets and Dead Hot Workshop.
+The band was known for its "Southwestern sound", similar to other bands hailing from Arizona such as the Sidewinders, Gin Blossoms, the Meat Puppets and Dead Hot Workshop.
 The group had two charting singles, both from 1996's Fizzy Fuzzy Big & Buzzy (both written by Roger Clyne): "Banditos" (U.S. Mainstream Rock No. 11, Modern Rock No. 14), and "Down Together" (Modern Rock No. 38).

 Current

 Lead vocalist, rhythm guitarist, and primary songwriter Roger Clyne and drummer Paul "P.H."
-Naffah renamed the group Roger Clyne & The Peacemakers in 1998, and still perform most of The Refreshments songs live in concert.
-Clyne is known to occasionally play acoustic shows, with or without Naffah.
-Roger Clyne & The Peacemakers have released 8 studio albums, 2 live albums and a live DVD of their annual music festival, Circus Mexicus, in Puerto Peñasco, Mexico.
+Naffah renamed the group Roger Clyne and the Peacemakers in 1998, and still perform most of the Refreshments songs live in concert.
+Clyne & The Peacemakers have released eight studio albums, two live albums and a live DVD of their annual music festival, Circus Mexicus, in Puerto Peñasco, Mexico.
 They also went on to form a close relationship with the Major League Baseball team the Arizona Diamondbacks, writing/performing the team's theme song, "The D-Back's Swing".
 The band has also performed concerts for the team after ballgames at Chase Field and other various team events.